sgratzl/d3tutorial/README.md

 ...
 // the scale can be applied as a function circles.attr('cx', (d) => scale(d));

+// hint: bscale.bandwidth() returns the width of a bandh
 ```

 In addition, it is quite common adding a axis for your charts.
 D3 provides a utility function for this case : `d3.axisBottom()`, `d3.axisLeft()`, `d3.axisRight()`, `d3.axisTop()`.
 It uses a scale as input and the necessary SVG elements for you.